TgCatUB/catuserbot/docs/installation/variables/config-vars.md

 The bot will send token after that.&#x20;

-#### While in botfather turn on inline permission also, for the bot you created.
+#### While in botfather turn on inline permission also, for the bot you created

 1. <mark style="color:yellow;">`/mybot`</mark>
 2. Click on your bot name